tomdalling/rschema/README.md

 yourself.

 Create a new class, and include `RSchema::DSL` to get all the standard DSL methods that come built-in to RSchema.
-Define your own custom methods on this class.
+You can define your own custom methods on this class.

 ```ruby
 class MyCustomDSL